Small Town Character with Modern Amenities-Summer Creek, Merced

 The epicenter of Merced is downtown, where residents enjoy boutiques, small cafés, coffee houses, cultural centers and urban parks.
 Merced is an active town where residents enjoy biking along endless trails, playing and fishing in water streams and lakes, hosting family picnics at the parks, and playing sports at the many athletic fields in town.

 Historic Air Force Base

-The historic Castle Air Force Base is a former United States Air Force Strategic Air Command base in Merced that was closed after the Cold War.
+The historic Castle Air Force Base is a former the United States Air Force Strategic Air Command base in Merced that was closed after the Cold War.
 The facility is now called the Castle Airport Aviation and Development Center and serves as a public airport and training center.
-Next to it stands the Castle Air Museum which houses historic aircrafts.
+Next to it stands the Castle Air Museum which houses historic aircraft.

 Merced appreciates a typical mild Valley climate, where summers are hot, arid and clear and the winters are short, wet, cold, and partly cloudy.
 Temperatures range from 38°F to 96°F and the area receives approximately 13 inches of rain annually.

 University of California, Merced

 Merced City School District

 Mercy Medical Center Merced